 Among the more than 130 attendees were 55 professors and scientists from top universities and research institutions, six keynote speakers and panelists—including Nobel Laureate Dr. Mario Molina, 11 country representatives from Mission Innovation (Canada, Denmark, EU, India, Italy, Mexico, Saudi Arabia, UK, and the US), and more than 50 students and observers from the private and public sectors.
 Attendees were from Australia, Belgium, Canada, Denmark, Finland, France, Germany, India, Italy, Korea, Mexico, the Netherlands, Norway, Saudi Arabia, Switzerland, UK, and the US.

 Workshop results will be published in a detailed report that includes the scientists’ insights on basic research challenges and opportunities for dramatically accelerating clean energy materials innovation.
 The report will inform policymakers and other stakeholders regarding research investments and for soliciting and supporting projects that take advantage of these opportunities.
 The report will be published on the MI website and distributed to the 23 MI members and research institutions worldwide by end of 2017.

-For more information, contact Clean Energy Materials Challenge Executive Chair and Mexico lead Dr. Hermann Tribukait (htribukait.fse AT energia.gob.mx), U.S. co-lead Maureen Clapper (maureen.clapper AT hq.doe.gov), or workshop local chair Professor Carlos Amador Bedolla (carlos.amador AT unam.mx), or see the workshop website.
+For more information, contact Clean Energy Materials Challenge Executive Chair and Mexico lead Dr. Hermann Tribukait (htribukait.fse AT energia.gob.mx), U.S. co-lead Maureen Clapper (maureen.clapper AT hq.doe.gov), or workshop local chair Professor Carlos Amador Bedolla (carlos.amador AT unam.mx).

 View photos from the workshop here.